bargaisabelle/ceg2410-bargaisabelle/Linux/RAID.md

 ![raid status](images/raidpart2.png)

+  - Personalities are the RAID level that your(my) kernel can support.
-This shows the name of the array, md0, the type of array, RAID 5, and the state, active.
+  - The second line shows the name of the array, md0, the type of array, RAID 5, the state, active, and the component devices used to build the array.
+The numbers in the brackets describe the role of the device in the array.
+  - The next line gives the number of blocks provided by the devices, 8378368, the metadata version, 1.2, and the chunk size of the array, 512k.
+The first number in the following brack shows the size of the array and the second number shows the currently available number of devices.
+Lastly, the U represents healthy devices.
+  - Unused devices = none because there are no devices not in use by an array

+## Part 3